sotiris-chrysanthou/LACrimes/README.md

 ORDER BY
     AreaName, CrimeDate;
 ```
-### **Query 12**: Find the number of division of records for crimes reported on the same day in different areas using the same weapon for a specific time range.
+### **Query12**: Find the number of division of records for crimes reported on the same day in different areas using the same weapon for a specific time range.
 ```sql
 WITH CrimeWeaponPairs AS (
     SELECT